 Note: The swimmer who turns past vertical and, in a continuous motion, grabs the wall before pushing off with the feet while on the back is considered to have executed a "continuous turning action."

 101.4.4 Finish-Upon the finish of the race, the swimmer must touch the wall while on the back.
-The body may be submerged at the touch.

 101.5 FREESTYLE